praeclarum/MetalTensors/README.md

-## Why another nerual network library?
+## Why another neural network library?

 Most neural network libraries aren't able to use the GPUs on iPhones, iPads, and Macs.